-Mr. Réjean Gourde, P.Ing.
-(Québec), has been the Chief Executive Officer and President of Reunion Gold Corporation since February 9, 2017.
-Mr. Gourde has been an Independent Mining Consultant since 2007.
-Since 2007, he worked on several projects in Africa and North and South America as technical advisor.
-He served as the Senior Vice President of Guiana Shield at Cambior Inc. (now known as IamGold) from 1994 to 2007.
+Mr. Réjean Gourde, P.Ing. has been an independent mining consultant since 2007.
+From 2017 he worked on several projects in Africa and South America as technical advisor.
+He served as the Senior Vice President of Guiana Shield at Cambior Inc. (also known as: IamGold) from 1994 to 2007.
 He served as Vice President of Operations at Aiguebelle Resources Inc. He has over 40 years of experience in the mining sector.
-He has been a Director of Radisson Mining Resources Inc. since March 4, 2016 and Reunion Gold Corporation since September 2011.
-Mr. Gourde holds a Degree in Mining Engineering from Ecole Polytechnique.
+He has been a director of Radisson Mining Resources Inc. since March 4, 2016 and Reunion Gold Corporation since September 2011.
+Mr. Gourde holds a degree in mining engineering from Ecole Polytechnique.